geffenbrenman/Web-Information-Retrieval/README.md

 © www.ics.uci.edu/~djp3/classes/2009_01_02_INF141/.
 All rights reserved

-This is an ongoing project as part of the course Web Information Retrieval taught by Professor Sara Cohen.
+This is an ongoing project as part of the course Web Information Retrieval <br>
+taught by Professor Sara Cohen. <br>
 All datasets were taken from [Stanford Large Network Dataset Collection](http://snap.stanford.edu/data/index.html).

 ## The game